 I still need to do more testing to see if the problem still surfaces when not using Stage Manager.
 But even if it did, the solution would be simple: keep Stage Manager activated at all times.

-The three previously unspoken benefits of iPadOS 16’s Stage Manager above remedied my biggest complaints about the iPad.
+The four previously unspoken benefits of iPadOS 16’s Stage Manager above remedied my biggest complaints about the iPad.